jantman/awslimitchecker/docs/source/development.rst

 4. Write at least high-level tests; TDD is greatly preferred.
 5. Implement all abstract methods from :py:class:`~awslimitchecker.services.base._AwsService` and any other methods you need;
    small, easily-testable methods are preferred.
 Ensure all methods have full documentation.
 For simple services, you need only to search for "TODO" in the new service class you created (#1).
+See :ref:`Adding New Limits <development.adding_checks>` for further information.
 6. Test your code; 100% test coverage is expected, and mocks should be using ``autospec`` or ``spec_set``.
 7. Ensure the :py:meth:`~awslimitchecker.services.base._AwsService.required_iam_permissions` method of your new class returns a list of all IAM permissions required for it to work.